nimbix/jardoc/docs/kns_apps_tutorial.md

         "Hello": {
 ```

-* `commands` is a list, so you can add any app entry points as needed.
+* `commands` is a dictionary, so you can add any app entry points as needed.
 This can be useful for creating an all-in-one app image for example.
 * `Hello` is the name of the current entry point for the app.

 ```json